syncfusion-content/winui-docs/winui/localization.md

 # Localization of Syncfusion WinUI controls

 Localization is the process of making an application multilingual by formatting the content according to the cultures.
 This involves configuring the application for a specific language.
 Culture is the combination of language and location.
-For example, `en-US` is the culture for English spoken in the United States; `en-GB` is the culture for English spoken in Great Britain.
+For example, `en-US` is the culture of English spoken in the United States, while `en-GB` is the culture of English spoken in Great Britain.
 Syncfusion WinUI controls can be localized by adding resource files for each language.

 ## Changing application culture

 The application culture can be changed by assigning the `CultureInfo.CurrentUICulture` to the desired language in the constructor of the main page.
-While changing the application culture, localization can be done by creating a .resw file.
+Localization can be done while changing the application culture by creating a.resw file.

 {% tabs %}